wonderschool/mobile-coding-challenge/ED-NOTES.md

 - UI

   - Todo:
+    - Tests: Meaningful unit and UI tests using jest
     - Error handling on for failed requests
     - Use animated skeleton (shimmer) or static UI skeleton components for component fallback
     - Use Suspense and place holders for image loaders